• Skip to main content

 • Covid-19 Pandemic: Collection agencies were barred from collecting money in many states during the pandemic, impacting revenue from existing accounts.
 Moreover, the new business had stopped coming since people were not going to their offices and debt recovery was the last thought in their minds.

 • CFPB rules: On November 30, 2021, the CFPB’s new Debt Collection Rules became effective, becoming a major roadblock for the entire Collections industry.
-Many collection agencies found that it was better just to wind up the business than to become compliant with these new CFPB rules.
+Many collection agencies found it better to wind up the business than become compliant with these new CFPB rules.

 • Credit Bureau Reporting changes: Starting July 2022, the top 3 credit bureau agencies made it harder to report medical debts for credit reporting.
 Medical debts form nearly 50% of consumer debt collections.

 • Gramm-Leach-Bliley Act: As per FTC, starting June 9, 2023 all collection agencies will be treated as financial institutions.
 This means all collection agencies must secure consumer data nearly the same way as banks.
-It’s a huge yearly cost for collection agencies, especially small ones.
+It’s a huge yearly cost for collection agencies, especially the small ones.

-What to do if your collection agency shuts down
+What to Look in your new collection agency

-Most collection agencies that shut down were small collection agencies.
-It is always advisable to hire medium-sized collection agencies with the license to collect consumer and commercial debt across the USA.
+• Most collection agencies that shut down were small collection agencies.
+Hiring medium-sized collection agencies with the license to collect consumer and commercial debt across the USA is always advisable.

 • Immediately hire a collection agency (without delay) because there may have been quite a few of your debtors who were about to pay or were paying their debt in installments.